typed-macro/typed-macro/README.md

 ## 🧐 Why vite-plugin-macro

-There are already many solutions that provide macro capabilities for Javascript or Typescript projects.
+There are already many solutions that provide macro capabilities for Javascript and Typescript projects.
-And some of them are very mature, such as [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) (it's awesome, and maybe you will be interested in it).
+Some of them are very mature, such as [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) (it's awesome, and maybe you will be interested in it).

 However, according to my personal experience, they are not suitable for people like me.